jimablett/SepGame_PGN/README.md

  plus full opening's name.

+ Just using 'sepgame-pgn.exe --onefile' without any other switches will output a single pgn file combining all the games of each event to an individual folder with the event's name.

  If the program cannot find an eco or openings header tag in any game (when using --eco or --openings) it will output using the 'Event' tag instead for that particular game and continue.